uelkariuki/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 **Background Context**

 JavaScript is used for many things.
-Here, you will use JavaScript for 2 reasons:
+Here, you will use JavaScript for 2 reasons

 	- Scripting (same as we did with Python)
 	- Web front-end